illusion5556/JuDGE/README.md

   - You can still use the **qwen** template to train and deploy LLMs similar to methods in LLM training.
 The difference lies in the different training data.

-For a comprehensive guide on reproducing the baselines, please refer to the [Baselines Documentation](https://chatgpt.com/c/docs/baselines.md).

 ## Baseline Results
 If you have trouble reproducing our experiments step by step, you can simply use the result files we generated in our experiments.
 We have attached all the result files referenced in our paper.